tradir/codingtest/README.md

 * Create a page (/beerlist) with a table for the list of Beers (the material table library should be used https://material-table.com/#/docs/get-started)
   - when a column header is drag and dropped, the new column order should be stored in redux so that the order is maintained even when a user moves between ``/home`` and ``/beerlist``

-* When a beer name is clicked on, a modal should appear containing all the info of the selected beer

 * Create a filter so that users can filter the beers by ``abv`` range ex)"5-6", "6-7"
   - multiselection should be available
   - The filter is not part of the table.
 It should be above the table separate from the table component.
+  - Do ``not`` use the library's filtering functionality

 #### Optional

+* When a beer name is clicked on, a modal should appear containing all the info of the selected beer

 * Create a Shopping basket to add and remove beers from
   - Shopping basket should be accessible from both ``/home`` and ``/beerlist``